aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Adding anti-replay protection
 s2n-tls does not include anti-replay protection automatically.
 Effective anti-replay protection for a multi-server application requires an external state shared by all servers.
 Without shared state, an attacker can capture early data originally sent to server A and successfully replay it against server B.

-Instead, s2n-tls provides a callback that you can implement to hook into your anti-replay solution.
-The **s2n_early_data_cb** can be used to accept or reject client requests to use early data.
+Instead, s2n-tls provides a callback to hook into your anti-replay solution.
+The **s2n_early_data_cb** can be used to accept or reject client early data requests.
 The callback can be configured by using **s2n_config_set_early_data_cb**.

-Using the **s2n_offered_early_data** pointer offered by the callback, **s2n_offered_early_data_reject** and **s2n_offered_early_data_accept** can be called to accept or reject the client request to use early data.
-The callback can be implemented asynchronously by returning without calling either method, causing the connection to block until the early data is either rejected or accepted.
+Using the **s2n_offered_early_data** pointer offered by the callback, call **s2n_offered_early_data_reject** and **s2n_offered_early_data_accept** to accept or reject the client request to use early data.
+The callback can be implemented asynchronously if desired: returning without calling either method will cause the connection to block until the early data is either rejected or accepted.

-Like most s2n-tls callbacks, **s2n_early_data_cb** takes an optional context argument to allow custom state to be passed to implementations of the callback.
+**s2n_early_data_cb** takes an optional context argument to allow custom state to be passed to the callback.
 Unlike most s2n-tls callbacks, the optional context is not configured when the callback is set.
 Instead, the context is associated with the specific pre-shared key or session ticket used for early data.
 The context can be set for external pre-shared keys by calling **s2n_psk_set_early_data_context**.
-For session tickets, **s2n_connection_set_server_early_data_context** can be used to set the context that a server includes on its new session tickets.
-Because the session ticket version of the context needs to be serialized into the ticket, the early data context is a byte buffer instead of the usual void pointer
+For session tickets, **s2n_connection_set_server_early_data_context** can be used to set the context the server includes on its new session tickets.
+Because the session ticket version of the context needs to be serialized into the ticket, the early data context is a byte buffer instead of the usual void pointer.

 # Examples